 |2013||VIRANGANA LAKSHMIBAI RASHTRIYA SAMMAN FOR PERSONAL ACHIEVEMENT IN ADVENTURE SPORTS AND WOMEN’S UPLIFTMENT IN THE COUNTRY|

 Poonam, 21 years hails from Nald village in Uttarkashi, Uttarakhand.
-She is living through personal tragedies…having lost her father when young, later lost her 2 brothers and thereafter her mother.
 She was spotted by Ms Bachendri Pal while doing programmes from Kuflon Base Camp and engaged to take care of the Base Camp.
 She bravely and honestly went about her duties putting in lot of hard work.
 Her fighter attitude prompted Ms Pal to develop her further.
 She completed Basic and Advance mountaineering courses from NIM Uttarkashi with Aye Grade.
-In April 2017 she also trekked to Everest Base Camp 17598 ft. .
+In April 2017 she also trekked to Everest Base Camp 17598 ft.
 To train her further TSAF sent her to Mt.
 Aconcagua, (22,837 ft) the highest peak in South America.
 Poonam reached the Summit of Everest on 21st May 2018.

 Sandeep Toliya is working with TSAF for more than 10 years as Sr Instructor.
 He has done Basic and Advance mountaineering courses and Method of instruction course from HMI and NIM.
 He successfully completed the arduous 3 month Outdoor Educator Semester at National Outdoor Leadership School , USA, as well as the trip leader course at NOLS, Ranikhet.
 He has climbed quite a few peaks in Himalayas prominent being Mt Bhagirathi 2, Mt Rudugaira, Mt Kanamo, Stok Kangri as well as reached the Karakoram Pass.
 To train him further TSAF sent him to Mt.
 Aconcagua, (22,837 ft) the highest peak in South America.
 Sandeep reached the Summit of Everest on 21st May 2018.

-Arunima Sinha 31 yrs of age lost her left limb in a train accident in April 2011.
+Arunima Sinha, 31 yrs of age lost her left limb in a train accident in April 2011.
 It is while she was in AIIMS New Delhi that she decided to take hold of her life and not let pity take over.
-She had heard of Bachednri Pal the courageous mountaineer and the first thing she did on coming out of the Hospital was to head towards Jamshedpur.
-Ms Bachendri Pal has always championed the cause of women and looking at Arunima’s determination said ‘ you have already achieved 50% of your goal…balance 50% would require training.’
-Thereafter Arunima was provided rigorous training by TSAF… sometimes being pushed hard to eliminate short cuts.
-The rigourous training and the support system given to her enabled her to show great tenacity and resilience to eventually reach the Summit of Everest on 21 st May 2013.
+She had heard of Bachendri Pal the courageous mountaineer and the first thing she did on coming out of the Hospital was to head towards Jamshedpur.
+Ms Bachendri Pal has always championed the cause of women and looking at Arunima’s determination said, ‘you have already achieved 50% of your goal…balance 50% would require training.’
+The rigorous training and the support system given to her enabled her to show great tenacity and resilience to eventually reach the Summit of Everest on 21st May 2013.
 Not one to sit idle she set her sights on climbing the other six highest Summits of the Six Continents to become the first challenged person to reach the “7 Summits”.
 She has already covered six highest peaks of the 6 continents.